 Our message to you is simple: Keep calm and carry on...

-The day of Brexit, 29th March 2019 is now close.
-Much is continuing to be written about how Brexit will impact the economic well-being of the UK, however with the prospect of no-deal seemingly getting more likely, we are focusing on the logistics of moving furniture from our many factories in Europe to our customers mainly in the UK, as well as sending fabrics to our factories.
+Over the Brexit transition period, starting after January 31st, we will remain focused on the logistics of moving furniture from our many factories in Europe to our customers mainly in the UK, as well as sending fabrics to these factories.

-On the other hand, if we reach 29th March 2019 without a meaningful agreement and we ‘crash’ out of the EU, it appears that the trading relationship between the UK and EU will revert to World Trade Organisation rules, which would mean that a (small) import tariff would be due on furniture entering the country.
+If we leave the EU in an orderly manner, we hope these changes will be made in a controlled way; on the other hand, if we ‘crash’ out of the EU, it appears that the trading relationship between the UK and EU will revert to World Trade Organisation rules.
+We cannot be sure that this would not result in new import tariffs on furniture entering the country.

-The Contract Chair Company will not pass on import tariffs charged on furniture that has been ordered by customers before Brexit.
+The Contract Chair Company will not pass on unexpected import tariffs charged on furniture that has been ordered by customers.

-We predict that any new tariffs will be electronically charged directly on the importing company rather than physically on the carrier at the border.
+We expect that any new charges will be electronically charged directly on the importing company rather than physically on the carrier at the border.

-It is the opinion of The Contract Chair Company that even a ‘no-deal’ Brexit will not significantly delay furniture being imported into the UK.
-Nonetheless, we will be keeping a close eye on progress and we expect to increase lead times for furniture being imported from the continent and fabrics being sent to our suppliers.
+It is the opinion of The Contract Chair Company that Brexit will not significantly delay furniture being imported into the UK.
+Nonetheless we will be keeping a close eye on progress and may increase lead times for furniture being imported from the continent and fabrics being sent to our suppliers.
 We expect this increase to be no more than a fortnight.